Demi7773/Shmup-Prototype/README.md

 The prototype is in a very early stage and is almost completely cubed out, with no 3d models or animations.
 It does feature some visual effects I worked on, as well as downloaded assets for music, shooting sound effects and weapon icons.

+*IMPORTANT*: This repository only has the code for the game.
+Other relevant data and assets are not included due to upload limitations.
+If you are interested in seeing more of this project, or my work in general, feel free to contact me.

 Required packages if importing:
 - Unity version 2022.3.17f1 (recommended)
 - Universal Render Pipeline project (URP core)